Seismic amplitude-variation-with-offset inversion using an algebraically equivalent formulation of the exact Zoeppritz equations and a matrix-free adjoint-state framework: Theory and Method

 We consider a 1D layered elastic medium parameterized by P-wave velocity $v_p(z)$, S-wave velocity $v_s(z)$ and density $\rho(z)$, sampled on a regular grid $z_i$, $i=0,\dots,N_s-1$.
 We denote the sampled parameters as

 Let $\theta_j$, $j=0,\dots,N_a-1$ be the set of incidence angles.
 At each interface at depth index $i$, we use the parameter values at depth indices $i-1$, $i$, and $i+1$ to represent the values above, at, and below the interface, respectively.
 We denote the PP reflection coefficient at interface $i$ and angle $\theta_j$ by $R_{ij}$.
-The reflection coefficients are collected into a matrix $R \in \mathbb{R}^{N_s \times N_a}$.
+The reflection coefficients form a matrix $R$ with entries in $\mathbb{C}$ (reducing to $\mathbb{R}$ precritically).